wagesj45/CapyKit/Documentation/Help/M_CapyKit_Helpers_SecurityHelper_CompareHashedPassword.md

-# CompareHashedPassword Method
+# CompareHashedPassword(Password, String, Byte[], IPasswordAlgorithm, Object[]) Method

-Compares an unencrypted *providedPassword* with a stored, encrypted *existingPassword*.
+Compares an unencrypted *password* with a stored, encrypted *existingPassword*.
+This method uses the specified *algorithm* to retrieve the hashed version of the *password* and then compares it with the *existingPassword*.